 During RAN1#122, 30kHz and 60kHz are agreed as options for candidate subcarrier spacing for further study.
 Among 30kHz and 60kHz,

-30 kHz is the most widely supported option (Apple, AT&T, CMCC, CATT, China Telecom, Ericsson, Nokia, Huawei, MediaTek, Samsung, Xiaomi, OPPO, ZTE, etc.).
+30 kHz is the most widely supported option (Apple, AT&T, CMCC, CATT, China Telecom, Ericsson, Nokia, Huawei, MediaTek, Samsung, Xiaomi, OPPO, ZTE, FUTUREWEI, etc.).

-60 kHz is FFS and supported by some (CMCC, FUTUREWEI, KT, Qualcomm, OPPO, ZTE), but others are cautious due to delay spread and ISI concerns (InterDigital, MediaTek, ZTE).
+60 kHz is FFS and supported by some (CMCC, KT, Qualcomm, OPPO), but others are cautious due to delay spread and ISI concerns (InterDigital, MediaTek).

 Summary of evaluation results for SCS/CP